Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Solving Systems of Equations via Games

-For the case of a single fixpoint equation it is easy to see that Theorem~\ref{th:game-corr-comp} continues to hold if we restrict the moves of player $\exists$ to those prescribed by a selection, i.e., the restriction of the moves of $\exists$ does not reduce her power.
+For the case of a single fixpoint equation it is easy to see that Theorem~\ref{th:game-corr-comp} continues to hold if we restrict the moves of player $\exists$ to those prescribed by a selection.

-\todo{P: added statement and moved proof to appendix} \begin{theoremrep}[game with selections] Let $x =_\nu f(x)$ be an equation over a complete lattice $L$ with solution $s$.
+\begin{theoremrep}[game with selections] Let $x =_\nu f(x)$ be an equation over a complete lattice $L$ with solution $s$.
 For all $b \in B_L$, it holds that $b \sqsubseteq s$ iff $\exists$ has a winning strategy from position $b$ in the game restricted to selections. \end{theoremrep}

 \begin{proof} Assume that $\exists$ has a winning strategy in the original game: given $b$ she would play $X$, where all $b'\in \Amoves{X}$ are winning positions.

 Instead, in the game restricted by selections, she might only be able to play $Y$ where $\bigsqcup Y \sqsubseteq \bigsqcup X$.
 Now $\forall$ picks $b'\in Y$.
 By construction $b' \sqsubseteq \bigsqcup X$.
 Since all elements of $X$ are winning positions in the original game (and hence below the solution), $b'$ is also a winning position and we can continue.
 Now either $\exists$ wins directly or the game continues forever, giving us a winning strategy in the restricted game. \end{proof}